ProjectDock/programming-memes/README.md

 4. Create a branch with your Github username

-5. Run `npm install` in your local repo
+5. Run `yarn install` in your local repo

 6. Create a folder with your Github username in `src/MEMES/images/` directory